Natural Carnauba Wax vs. Synthetic Wax: Which One Is Better For Your Car?

 Some Questions You May Also Ask

 In my opinion, there are two products that I could recommend to you.
 Collinite No. 845 Liquid Insulator Wax, and P21S Concours Carnauba Wax.
-You can check them here.
+You can check them out here.

 For the synthetic waxes, I recommend you use Meguiar’s Ultimate Liquid Wax.
-Check here (number 4. on the list).

 If the paint is in an excellent state, there’s no need for polishing.
-However, if your car has swirls marks, scratches, oxidation, and similar, you should polish it before applying any paint protection to it.
+However, if your car has swirl marks, scratches, oxidation, and similar, you should polish it before applying any paint protection to it.

 Besides natural carnauba waxes and synthetic waxes (sealants), you can also choose ceramic and graphene coatings.
 They are much more expensive, require more work, but last much longer.

-It depends on the product.
-However, when you see that the paint doesn’t have that shine and water repellency anymore, you should re-apply the protection.
 If you’re using natural car waxes, you can re-apply them every 8-10 weeks.
 If you’re using synthetic waxes, you can re-apply them every 4-5 months.
 Again, it depends on the product.
 Always read the description.

 Conclusion